ChocolateCircus445/DiscordLC/README.md

 Replace "INSERT PATH TO TEXT FILE HERE" with the path to your message file.

+In the bot settings tab, click "OAuth2"

+In "Scopes," click "bot," and in "Permissions," click "Send Messages" and "Read Message History."

+Copy the link above the Permissions box and paste it into your browser.

+Select the server you want to add your bot to.

 Run `bot.py`

 * You might have to type `python3 ` (note the space) into a Terminal window and then drag `bot.py` into the window if you're on a Mac.